 Our brokers can advise you on the best business insurance solutions to protect you against claims made by employees.
-We can work with you to create a tailored, cost-effective insurance liability package that fits with your business.
-Also, if a claim does arise, we'll work with you for a resolution.
+They will work with you to create a tailored, cost-effective insurance liability package that fits with your business.
+And if a claim does arise, we'll work with you for a resolution.

 After several years working for a pest control contractor an employee started to develop health problems, including nausea and skin disorders.
 He underwent weeks of medical tests until it was finally revealed that these problems were due to prolonged exposure to the chemicals used in fumigation.
 Unfortunately, as a ‘gradual process’ claim, no compensation was available through ACC at the time.
 Instead, the employee took a civil suit against his employer and their employers’ liability policy stepped in to pay defence costs and cover damages awarded.